nvonkorff/nvonkorff.github.io/_posts/2020-11-12-food-garden-update-01.markdown

 I had just planted avocado trees in the middle of my three largest raised veggie garden beds after my last post.
 The main reasoning for this is that avocado trees require very good drainage and regular water.
 Having just installed my irrigation system, this seemed like a logical place to put the trees, with veggies planted around on the outer edges of the beds.

-Last season, the trees flowered beautifully, and while I thought I was going to get a great crop of avocados, all of the immature dropped off the Hass, Shephard and Fuerte.
+Last season, the trees flowered beautifully, and while I thought I was going to get a great crop of avocados, all of the immature fruit dropped off the Hass, Shephard and Fuerte.

 That was the first season the trees could have potentially borne fruit, so it's not entirely surprising that they dropped their fruit before it could ripen.